 For current lift ticket prices and season pass information, visit ArizonaSnowbowl.com.

 X-Country Skiing and Snowshoeing

-For cross-country skiers and showshoers, the Nordic Center, with 25 miles of non-redundant trails, is 15 miles from town and just a few miles north of Snowbowl.
+For cross-country skiers and showshoers, the Nordic Village (formerly the Nordic Center), with 25 miles of non-redundant trails, is 15 miles from town and just a few miles north of Snowbowl.
 The x-country ski trails wind through the aspen trees and some of the largest Ponderosa pine stands in the state.
 At an average elevation of 8,200 feet, the Nordic Center offers cross-country ski and snowshoe rentals, instruction and special events.
-For directions and information, visit the Flagstaff Nordic Center website.
+For directions and information, visit the Flagstaff Nordic Village website.

 In addition to the Arizona Snowbowl and Flagstaff Nordic Center, you'll have the Coconino National Forest at your disposal for skiing and snowshoeing.
 Be aware, however, that a free backcountry permit is required during the winter for the Kachina Peaks Wilderness.
 So, if you're planning to do any recreating in this area, or want to go out of bounds from the Arizona Snowbowl to do some snowboarding or telemarking on fresh powder, be sure to contact the Peaks Ranger District at (928) 526-0866 before doing so.
 Once the Arizona Snowbowl opens, permits can also be obtained at the ticket window at the Agassiz Lodge on Saturdays, Sundays and holidays between 9:00 and 11:00 AM.
 For more information on these free permits and why they're required, see the Coconino National Forest wesbite and scroll down to "Backcountry Permits Only Necessary in Winter."